JuliaManifolds/ManifoldsBase.jl/docs/src/types.md

 ```

 This interface also covers a large variety how to [model bases in tangent spaces](@ref bases).

+Converting tangent vectors between different representations can be performed using the `convert` function with either three or four arguments (`convert(T, M, p, X)` or `convert(T, p, X)`).
+For some manifolds providing `M` may be necessary.
+The first variant falls back to the second variant.

 ## Macros for automatic forwards for simple points/tangent vectors